Pultneyville, New York: History

-On May 15, 1814, British troops under the command of Sir James Yeo landed in the hamlet.
-Yeo's fleet had already successfully raided Oswego to the east and unsuccessfully attacked Rochester to the west before attempting to obtain stores from Pultneyville.
-After negotiations between Yeo and Gen J. Swift, commander of the Americans, an agreement was reached permitting the invaders to seize supplies without resistance (most of the residents' stores had been previously removed to a place of safety and the residents were intimidated by the size of the British fleet).
-A dispute broke out, however, and weapons fire began on both sides, including a cannon bombardment from Lake Ontario.
-Two citizens were killed and three wounded, and two were taken prisoner as the British fled.
-Commodore Yeo's official report to the Royal Navy stated:
+On May 15, 1814, British forces under the command of Sir James Lucas Yeo landed in the hamlet.
+Yeo's squadron had already successfully raided Oswego to the east and unsuccessfully attacked Rochester to the west before attempting to obtain stores from Pultneyville.
+After negotiations between Yeo and American Brigadier-General John Swift, an agreement was reached permitting the British to take public stores without resistance provided private stores were respected.
+However, Swift's troops opened fired on the British.
+In the ensuing firefight, two Americans were killed and three wounded, and two more were taken prisoner by the British as they withdrew back to their ships.
+Yeo's squadron fired back at the Americans before sailing away.
+Yeo's official report to his superiors stated: